cwalther/cookie-cutter-sweeper/inkscape/readme.txt

 Installing the Inkscape extension

-Place the file cookie-cutter-sweeper.inx and the folder cookie-cutter-sweeper in your Inkscape extensions folder, which can be found at
+Place the file cookie-cutter-sweeper.inx and the folder cookie-cutter-sweeper in your Inkscape extensions folder

+On Mac OS X and Linux the extensions folder is at:

   ~/.config/inkscape/extensions

-on Mac OS X and Linux (on Mac OS X, use "Go > Go to Folder" in the Finder and paste this) and at
+(on Mac OS X, use "Go > Go to Folder" in the Finder and paste the "hidden" path)

+On Windows it can be found at:

   %APPDATA%\inkscape\extensions

-on Windows (paste this into the address line of an Explorer window).
+(paste the path into the address line of an Explorer window).

 After restarting Inkscape, the extension appears under "Extensions > Export > 3D-Printable Cookie Cutter".